 Ringa Tiri Porokere

-- Apprentices may start on the training minimum wage, with pay rising as they gain skills and qualifications.
+- Apprentice brick and blocklayers usually start on the minimum wage, but earn more as they gain experience.

 (This information is a guide only.
 Find out more about the sources of our pay information)

 Brick and blocklayers may do some or all of the following:

 - read and follow construction plans

 - cut and shape bricks, blocks and tiles

 - lay bricks, blocks and tiles in rows or shapes